MasoudAbdaal/tg-cybersec/README.md

 ## Contribution 🤝🔄

-We need your contribution to update this repository.
+I need your contribution to keep this repository up to date.

 You can:

 <ul>
-  <p>✅ Open a new <a href="https://github.com/mehrazino/tg-cybersec/issues/new">Issue</a> and provide the details of the channel(s) you want to add.</p>
+  <p>✅ Open a new <a href="https://github.com/mehrazino/tg-cybersec/issues/new">Issue</a> and provide the details of the channel(s) you want to add or edit.</p>
   <p>✅ Create a Pull Request and add the details of the channel(s) to the <a href="./src/data/channels.md">channels.md</a> file.</p>
 </ul>